IamIamI/DamageMasker/README.md

 <p align="center">
   <img src="https://github.com/IamIamI/DamageMasker/blob/main/Images/Examples_Masking_impact.jpg" width="800"/>
 </p>
 Figure 3.
 Example results that masking can yield depending on the situation of a given position.
+Gained SNPs: removal of damage will remove hetrozygocity and increase the number of "True" SNPs.
+Cleaned sites: low coverage sites where damage is present can result in a false positive SNP, removal of this damage can result in loss of False positive SNP calls.
+Edge Masked saved sites: Not all C>T and G>A substitutions are damage, given that damage predominantly occurs on edges, the removal of only C>T and G>A substitutions on the edges of reads allows for removal of damage while keeping C>T and G>A signals that are likely "True" SNPs.
+Loss of SNPs: The removal of C>T and G>A in lower coverage samples will always lead to some loss of true positives, however whether this loss is outweighed by the gain of true positives and removal of false positives depends on the individual sample.
 High coverage data will benefit more from harsher mapping strategies, while lower coverage data will benefit more from edge masking in combination with reference guidance.
 However, outlier will stil exist and legitimate SNPs can still be lost.
 <br><br/>
 The resulting Damage patterns that are to be expected from each masking type can be seen below
 <br><br/>